-Pork rolls recipe: This is a German recipe from the German city Stuttgart, the capital of Swabia, the Schwabenland, and it is called in German "Stuttgarter Roellchen" (Roellchen means small roll).
-The rolls are made from the best part of the pork, the filet, and served with gravy and the most popular pasta from Swabia: Spaetzle.
+Find out today what they cook in Stuttgart!
+This is a Pork rolls recipe from the German city Stuttgart, the capital of Swabia, the so called "Schwabenland".
+We call this dish in German "Stuttgarter Roellchen" (Roellchen means tiny roll).
+The meat for the pork rolls is from the best part of the pig, the fillet, and it will be served with a creamy gravy and the most popular pasta from Swabia: Spaetzle.
 Happy Cooking!

 800 g pork filet